mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Cloud/index.md

 ### Use Cloud with service provider

 Currently, only Dropbox is available for cloud syncing.
 When you check this option you will be asked to log into your Dropbox account.
 When you have completed the login process your Dropbox will be linked to MAMP PRO.
+Your files will be stored in `~/Dropbox/Apps/MAMP PRO` when synced with Dropbox.

 ![MAMP](/en/MAMP-PRO-Mac/Settings/Cloud/dropbox.png)

 ---

 *  **Before transferring data to the cloud : Always encrypt the data**